Blackstone Buying Brookdale Senior Living Inc.? 103.10% Is Held By Institutions

 Conclusion

 This is a clear buy.
 Institutional investors, private equities and activists have been aware of it for some time, and they have been buying.
 Now we have a catalyst, since the company is holding talks with potential buyers.
-I believe that this is the beginning of a bought out, and it is the right time to buy.
+I believe that this is the beginning of a bought-out and it is the right time to buy.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in BKD over the next 72 hours.